 If you know how to use vector graphics, then mastering cut vinyl will be easy.
-Cut vinyl, is made using a vinyl plotter (look it up) that can read vector paths and cut them into absolute perfection.
-Below we can see how the DeYoung museum first printed a psychedelic pattern on vinyl, then used vector graphics to cut out a mask of text.
+Cut vinyl, is made using a vinyl plotter that can read vector paths and cut them into absolute perfection.
+Below, see how the DeYoung Museum printed a psychedelic pattern on vinyl, then used vector graphics to cut out text.

 When regular matte or gloss just aren’t doing it for you, there is a huge range of specialty self-adhesive vinyl to create effects similar to those of other materials.
-This specialty vinyl can be transparent, perforated, metal, frosted, textured and even holographic.
+Specialty vinyl products are transparent, perforated, metal, frosted, textured and holographic.
 Below we can see an image of how Lyft used a holographic vinyl to create a graphic that interacts with light for an interesting background logo.
 To view

 From the Printer to the Designer